 Cancer Council Queensland recommends all school sun protection policies are enforced in Queensland all year round.

-If you need assistance developing your SunSmart policy, download our SunSmart Policy template.
+If you need assistance developing your SunSmart policy, download our SunSmart Protection Policy Guide.

 If you qualify as a SunSmart School, you will receive a 60cm x 90cm SunSmart School sign.